zephyrproject-rtos/zephyr/doc/subsystems/networking/buffers.rst

 Both the maximum data and user data capacity of the buffers is compile-time defined when declaring the buffer pool.

-Since the free buffers are managed with the help of a k_fifo it means the buffers have native support for being passed through other FIFOs as well.
+The buffers have native support for being passed through k_fifo kernel objects.
 This is a very practical feature when the buffers need to be passed from one thread to another.
 However, since a net_buf may have a fragment chain attached to it, instead of using the :c:func:`k_fifo_put` and :c:func:`k_fifo_get` APIs, special :c:func:`net_buf_put` and